moshix/3270BBS/README.md

 Proxying to another mainframe
 -----------------------------
 3270 BBS can proxy users to another mainframe if you added it to the tsu.cnf file and if you enable the PROXY server from the tsu.cnf file or from SDSF.
+This other mainframe can of course also be just another instance of 3270BBS.

 TLS terminal access
 --------------------